- Why are we scared of young people? - 7 May 2015

 - Doing Time - 16 July 2015

-Venue: Foyer, Level 2 New Law Building (F10) Eastern Ave University of Sydney
+Venue: Law Foyer, Level 2, New Law School Building, Eastern Ave University of Sydney

 This event is sponsored by Juvenile Justice NSW and hosted by the Institute of Criminology, Sydney Law School.

 Venue: Faculty Common Room, Level 4, New Law Building (F10), Eastern Avenue, University of Sydney